 This is a procedure where a needle is put in to the back (the spinal canal) to take fluids for testing.

-Magnetic Resonance Imaging – is a scan that takes images of the brain and can determine where any damage may have occurred.
+Magnetic Resonance Imaging – is a scan that takes images of the brain and can determine where any injury may have occurred.

 Nasogastric tube – a thin plastic tube that goes to the stomach via the nose, to get milk and medicines in to little ones who can’t feed or struggle to swallow.
 Sometimes they are used along side other feeding (breast, bottle for example), whereas some babies are exclusively tube fed.
 They are a pretty amazing bit of kit, getting all those nutrients/medicines in in the easiest way.

 Orogastric Tube – this is the same as the NG tube, but goes to the stomach via the mouth.
 Sometimes babies need help breathing through their nose, so an NG tube isn’t possible.

 Physiotherapist (physio) – you may be introduced to a physio early on.
 They can help look at your baby’s muscles and tone.
 Some HIE babies may be quite stiff whilst others a bit floppy.
 Physios can also look at their chest if they are a bit crackly.
 They may show you some stretches and moves to do with your baby to help, and look at good positioning in the cot.